• Skip to main content

 • Sugar adds sweetness to the scones.

-• bakewell cream adds the rise or lift, you can also use baking powder
+• Bakewell cream adds the rise or lift, you can also use baking powder

 • Butter is another main ingredient and it makes for flaky and flavorful scones.